What Is Pop Music? Origin and History of Pop Music

 • Every day, music lovers: Just want to hear your ideas come to life

 No matter your background, if you’ve ever wondered how pop songs are made, ImagineArt gives you the answer and the tools.
+Once you have your track, turn it into a full visual release, see how to make an AI music video to take your pop song from audio to screen.

 The Key Takeaway: